mrbid/QUAKE3_TENSOR_TRIGGER/README.md

 # QUAKE3_TENSOR_TRIGGER
 A machine learning trigger bot for Quake3 Arena &amp; Quake Live.

-It's really good, I don't know what else to tell you.

-I've ruined my favorite game, please don't download this?

-All you have to do is force player models to the aqua blue bones model as that is the only character model I trained this dataset on.
+## All you have to do is force player models to the aqua blue bones model as that is the only character model I trained this dataset on.

 ### prerequisites
 ```